Marc Lombardo

-Marc T. Lombardo is an American politician who represents the 22nd Middlesex District in the Massachusetts House of Representatives.
-He is a former member of the Billerica, Massachusetts Board of Selectmen (2005–2010) and a former Billerica town meeting member (2004–2010).
-He has 2 kids, Guytano and Angelina Lombardo.
+Marc T. Lombardo is an American politician who represents the 22nd Middlesex District in the Massachusetts House of Representatives, consisting of Billerica in Middlesex County.

+He is a member of the Republican Party, and started as a member of the Board of Selectmen in Billerica, Massachusetts and a town meeting member until he was first elected to the state House in 2010.
+He has been a state representative ever since.